If you encounter Invalid digest error (error.digest.invalid), please consider the following:

 - The payload-rich requests require a Digest header to be present and mentioned in the Signature header message elements.
 Refer to:

-Authentication with eIDAS certificate (Access Authorization API)
+Authentication with eIDAS certificate

 Then the Signature header should look as follows: